 Software exceptions are common in any industry.
 In certain situations, we may have software that has a curricular requirement, and the software does not meet the state or district standards for accessibility.
-In this case, a person or persons in the district will be documented as responsible for providing accessibility to students, staff, or the public who may need accommodation.
+In this case, a district contact will be documented as responsible for supporting accessibility to students, staff, or the public who may need accommodation.